 For more information: Sunday Worship

 WHEN YOU ATTEND OTHER SERVICES

 St. Paul’s is prepared to host small indoor funeral services in the sanctuary.
 All attendees must wear masks for the duration of the service.

 Daily Office (Morning Prayer)

-St. Paul’s has been hosting Morning Prayer on occasional weekdays via Zoom.
-We may offer Morning Prayer in person for very small groups (fewer than 5 people) in the courtyard garden outside the Parish Hall.
-Participants would sign up in advance to attend, observe social distancing, and remain masked throughout the short (20-minute) service.
+St. Paul’s has been hosting Morning Prayer on weekdays via Zoom.
+We may offer Morning Prayer in person for very small groups in the courtyard garden or sanctuary.
+Participants would observe social distancin, and remain masked throughout the short (20-minute) service.

 For more information: Daily Office

 WHEN RECEIVING COMMUNION

 St. Paul’s has adopted protocols for the safe consecration and distribution of the Eucharist (wafer only) during Sunday in-person worship and for at-home consumption.
 Home delivery of consecrated hosts is also available for those unable to come to church for pickup.